Pros and Cons of Living in Madrid – 10 best and worst things

 I can’t really think of any other pros or cons.

-Spanish bureaucracy sucks, but I assume it’s not much worse than in other places.
+Spanish bureaucracy sucks, for example, but I assume it’s not much worse than in other places.

 Customer service isn’t great – but that’s probably down to the terrible salaries people are earning.